-I am a respectful individual and I enjoy doing business with people who are the same.
-First and foremost, be upfront and clear (not forceful) about your expectations, let me know if you have any do's or do not's or likes and dislikes.
+We are a respectful groups of individuals who enjoy doing business with people who share respect as a value.
+First and foremost, be upfront and clear (not forceful) about your expectations, let us know if you have any do's or do not's or likes and dislikes.
 Please ask what you would like more or less of if there is an area troubling you.

 Then be open to receive the treatment by relaxing your body, enjoying the treatment and allow any healing to take place.
-During the massage I frequently change my speed and pressure of movements.
+During the massage, speed and pressure of movements are constantly varied.
 This is deliberate, but if you are enjoying a particular touch and would prefer that I work a specific area a little more or apply a different pressure then please let me know by saying something.
 I am good, but do not read minds!
 I will ask at several points how you are experiencing the pressure just to make sure of your comfort and then I generally work in silence unless of course you have a need for conversation.
 Try as best you can to 'let go' for the duration of the treatment of any judgement on yourself for your thoughts, responses and emotions.